-It’s time to make your channel sales incentive/SPIF programs really work for you.
+It’s time to make your channel sales incentive/SPIFF programs really work for you.
 Effective use of spiffs can help you drive revenue faster, boost engagement levels with both current and new channel partners and their reps, and grow market share for your target products, services, and market segments.
-Make smarter decisions faster with data driven insights resulting from your SPIF programs.
+Make smarter decisions faster with data driven insights resulting from your SPIFF programs.
 Monitor leading indicators for early signs of share shift.
-Drive sales growth, strategically. .. by effectively managing channels sales incentives or spiff programs.
+Drive sales growth, strategically by effectively managing channels sales incentives or spiv programs.

-In some industries, distributing cash incentives to channel sales people may seem like the cost of doing business.
+In some industries, distributing cash bonus incentives to channel sales people may seem like the cost of doing business to the company.
 The risk of considering spiffs a necessary cost, is that the spiffs drop off the radar screen of senior sales and channel leaders and you potentially lose the insights and the leverage that come with a high impact program.
 You not only risk losing the loyalty of your channel partners; you forgo the insights provided by the ‘leading indicators’ that are available in strategically designed channel loyalty program.
-We’ve seen large global enterprises run sub-optimal channel loyalty programs year after year, and their channel revenues continue to be weak.
+We’ve seen large global enterprises run sub-optimal channel loyalty programs year after year, and their channel revenues continue to be weak, never meeting sales goals.

 - Tie your spiffs to opportunity progression; don’t just pay on closed sales.
-Sounds counter intuitive to pay before the deal closes.
+Sounds counterintuitive to pay before the deal closes.
 But imagine the jump you can get on competitors when you’re into a potential deal earlier, higher and more strategically.
 Pick the points on your sales cycle that matter most, for the specific solutions you are focusing on to hit sales goals more often.

-- Make sure your spiffs are strategic - tie the rewards of your channel loyalty programs to the newer strategic solutions that are working their way up the product adoption curve.
-Speed up adoption with channels that lead more proactively with your solution.
+- Make sure your spiffs are strategic - tie the reward of your channel loyalty programs to the newer strategic solutions that are working their way up the product adoption curve.
+Speed up adoption with channels that lead more proactively with your product or service.

-- Collaborate with partners – spiffs can be co-funded across companies that can each benefit in the final sale.
+- Collaborate with partners - a spiff can be co-funded across companies that can each benefit in the final sale.
 Think through your ‘ecosystem’ of partners that bring your solutions to market.
-Your spiff dollars will go further, driving more revenue at a better ROI.
+Your spiff dollars will go further, driving more revenue at a better ROI for every sale.

 And finally, a compelling channel loyalty program also has to be easy to use – from the perspective of your channel partners and their reps, and from the perspective of your partner account managers.
-Support your program with service level agreements, a responsive help desk, advanced technology and business processes, strong analytics and a success team.
+Support your program with service level agreements, a responsive help desk, best software and business processes, strong analytics and a success team.